CodeLionX/gh-pages-test/README.md

 # Home Page

 Test home page.
-Go to [Publication Test](./Publication-Test.html) to look at the evaluation results.
+Go to [Publication Test](./Publication-Test.html) to look at the bare evaluation results or to [Test 2](./notebooks/Test2.html) for a better UX.

 ## How-To